Supporting Emergent Literacy in the Early Years

 This paperback is available in another edition too:

 This accessible text provides a comprehensive overview of the skills and knowledge that children will need to develop over time to become confident readers and writers.
-It focuses on how educators can notice and nurture this literacy development by focusing on what children can do and what social and cultural funds of knowledge they bring to literacy learning.
+It focuses on how educators can notice and nurture this literacy development by directing them to attend to what children can do and what social and cultural funds of knowledge they bring to literacy learning.

 "Drawing on the author’s own experiences as a primary teacher and Reading Recovery tutor, as well as her extensive work as a researcher in emergent literacy—particularly writing—this book brings together the unique perspectives of a teacher, teacher educator, and literacy researcher.
 Each chapter is founded on theory and research but remains firmly grounded in the realities of classroom practice.
 Taking a whole-child approach, the book attends to writing, reading, and talk as interconnected aspects of becoming literate.
 This book encourages readers to reflect on their own practice, building confidence in what to teach, when, and how, so that children’s literacy learning feels purposeful, supported, and intentional.
 A breath of fresh air!"